- Driver error Code 32 points toward an issue with the essential system drivers.

 4. Delete the UpperFilters and LowerFilters string values

-- Enter Regedit in the Open box and press the Return key to open the Registry Editor.
+- Enter Regedit in the blank box and press Enter to open the Registry Editor.

-- Then you’ll need to identify what GUID subkey class in the registry corresponds to the hardware device you need to fix error code 32 for on Microsoft’s System-Defined Device Setup Classes page.
+- Identify what GUID subkey class in the registry corresponds to the hardware device you need to fix error code 32 for on Microsoft’s System-Defined Device Setup Classes page.

 - Right-click UpperFilters and select Delete.